 The map above reveals the results of our latest candy research: the top 3 most popular Christmas candies in each state.
 Hover over your state (non-mobile only) to see the goods.

-It may not seem like a huge sweets holiday, but the Christmas candy season really is.
+Christmas may not seem like it’s all about candy, because frankly there is so much more to Christmas.
+But there is also a lot of candy happening.
 Think about all the baking and decorating and making fun crafts with kids that happens in the weeks leading up to Christmas.

-So which candy do people like the most?
+So which Christmas candy do people like the most?
 It varies by state.

-As a distinguished online bulk candy store, we took a great big survey of over 50,000 CandyStore.com customers to find that out.
+As a distinguished online bulk candy store, we reached out to CandyStore.com customers to find that out.
+We got over 32,000 responses this year.
 We also checked in with our friendly major candy manufacturers and distributors to be sure our survey corresponded with their seasonal observations.

-You might be surprised by the results, illustrated above in the interactive candy map and below in the pretty, but non-interactive infographic.
-Both are embeddable if you’d like to share.
+You might be surprised by the results, illustrated above in the interactive candy map.

 State By State

 |AZ||Reese's Cup Minis||Hershey Kisses||Skittles|

 |IA||Peppermint Bark||Reese's Cup Minis||M&M's|